Year 2 Transition

 Map of Harnham Junior School

 Below, you can see a map of the School and the Classrooms with the year groups.
-This year, the Year 3 classes are located near to a Year 4 and Year 5 classroom.
-This helps to have role models for the younger children and also gives the older children some responsibility.
+This year, the Year 3 classes are located near to one another.
+This enables the children to learn closely with one another, as well as learning from role models in the older year groups.

 Map of the School not to scale.